hursh-shah/fuhsd-sustainability-dashboard-updated/README.md

+# Sustainability Dashboard

+## Summary
-Sustainabily dashboard for the Fremont Union High School District

-Features widgets to show enviornmental impact and charts to educate the public
+Sustainability dashboard for the Fremont Union High School District.
+Features widgets to show environmental impact and charts to educate the public.

+## Credit
 Created by students @ FUHSD in the climate collective